What is the definition of Jump Height?

 Why Are We Changing Our Jump Height Definition?

-Until now, the AxIT System has used the “Standing to Peak Height” definition for measuring jump height.
+Until now, AxIT has used the “Standing to Peak Height” definition for measuring jump height.
 This approach was originally chosen because it captures the full elevation achieved during a jump, including the pre-takeoff phase, aligning with the intuitive expectation of how high an athlete jumps.
 However, since the launch of the AxIT System, the field of jump height measurement has evolved significantly.
 With the increased availability of specialized jump testing technology and a growing body of research, both professionals and clients now have a deeper understanding of these measurements.

 The “Take-off to Peak Height” definition has since emerged as the de facto standard, likely due to its compatibility with simpler measurement tools like jump mats, and the fact that the “Standing to Peak Height” method poses challenges in specific tests, such as drop-jumps.